operate-first/curator/README.md

 ### Generate Report
 To generate a report manually, run the `generate_report()` PostgreSQL function on the database.
 The function takes a single argument specifying the time period over which to aggregate the collected data, which can be either *day*, *week*, or *month*.
 For instance, to generate a report for the current week, run `generate_report('week')`.

-### Configuration
+### Installation and Configuration
-1. Copy `credentials-example.env` to `credentials.env`
-   and update it with your bucket credentials.

-   We will pull all environment variable into a secret generator which results in secrets.
-   That secret is being deployed and imported into OpenShift.

-2. Update `config.env`.
+1. To install Curator, run `install.sh`.
+This will prompt you to enter the configuration variables.

+      a.
+To update the configuration later, edit `config.env`.
 The following configuration variables are
    required:

      - `BACKUP_SRC` -- the path to the directory you want to back up
      - `BACKUP_DST` -- the bucket name and path for backup destination
      - `S3_ENDPOINT` -- your S3 API endpoint
-     - `BUCKET_NAME` -- the bucket name for unzipped files

    Optionally, you may set:

      - `MC_GLOBAL_FLAGS` -- flags passed to all invocations of the `mc` command
      - `MC_MIRROR_FLAGS` -- flags passed only to the `mc mirror` command
+2. Copy `credentials-example.env` to `credentials.env`
+   and update it with your bucket credentials.

 3. Deploy the application to OpenShift.